sampsyo/home/_drafts/turnt.md

 Snapshot tests are decadent and depraved.
 They tempt you into giving up on any semblance of precision: fuck it; just commit the entire output!
-That's your output spec!
+Let that be your spec!
 The spoils of the dark side are a joyful, carefree feeling of lightness as you add new tests with abandon.

-The dark philosophy of snapshot testing is:
+The vile philosophy of snapshot testing is:

 * It should be as easy and fast as possible to add new tests.
   Everyone should be able to "lock in" features and fixes with tests, and they should have a good time doing it.
-* Manual review is a small price to pay for the better test coverage that comes from convenience.
+* Manual change review is a small price to pay for the better test coverage that stems from convenience.
 * It's a feature, not a bug, that the SUT must be a Unixy tool with text input and text output.
-  You have to build a simple command-line interface that does a straightforward text-to-text translation, which humans also like.
+  It forces you to build a simple command-line interface that does a straightforward text-to-text translation, which humans also like.
-* Tests can be a crude form of "documentation" in the form of input/output examples.
+* Tests can be a crude form of documentation in the form of input/output examples.

 Join us!